 Data Type Registration

 Data types that represent the whole numbers are expressed with a certain number of bits.
-For unsigned numbers, the range is from 0 to 2N-1, and signed numbers range from -2N-1 to 2N-1-1.
-So if the data type has a size of 8 bits like the sbyte data type, we can represnt its range like this: from -27 to 27-1 => from -128 to 127.
+For unsigned numbers, the range is from 0 to 2N-1, and signed numbers range is from -2N-1 to 2N-1-1.
+So if the data type has a size of 8 bits like the sbyte data type, we can represent its range like this: from -27 to 27-1 => from -128 to 127.

 The following table contains different data types that represent the whole numbers: